iceriver2/ice-startup/README.md

 # semi-finished

 All sub projects are semi-finished.
 But they are easy to extend.

+## electron-app

+A semi-finished app, built with electron.
+- with sqlite3 support